lljchem8/Linux-Server-Configuration/README.md

 ## SSH into AWS server

 - Download Private Key from the SSH keys section in the Account section on Amazon Lightsail, for example, to Download file on local computer
-- Move the private key file into the folder ~/.ssh:
+- Move the private key file into the folder ~/.ssh: <br />
   `mv ~/Downloads/Lightsail-key.pem ~/.ssh/`

-- Change the permission of the file:
+- Change the permission of the file: <br />
   `chmod 400 ~/.ssh/Lightsail-key.pem`

-- Remontely login via the local terminal to Amazon Lightsail:
+- Remontely login via the local terminal to Amazon Lightsail: <br />
   `ssh ubuntu@35.182.15.26 -i ~/.ssh/LightsailDefaultKey-ca-central-1.pem`

 ## Create a new user grader on linux